Seneca-ICTOER/OPS345v2/docs/Labs/lab6.md

 ## Updating www and installing Apache

 Start your **www** instance in the AWS Learner Lab, and connect to it using SSH.
-Once you have logged in, issue the following command to update your system.
+Once you have logged in, issue the following command to ensure your system is up to date.

 ```bash
 sudo apt update && sudo apt upgrade